CHECK THIS OUT TOO

 Getting right down to it, partner yoga has numerous benefits (surprise, surprise) both for you, your partner, and your relationship with one another (a trifecta)!

 Increased feelings of trust: Yoga is a practice that involves feelings of vulnerability, especially as we turn our gaze inward and participate in self-reflection.
+That inner dialogue has been found to help relationships become more mindful, calm and accepting, as well as more genuine and intimate (Kramer, Insight Dialogue).
 By taking part in this experience with a loved one, you are taking purposeful steps to be more mindful of your own vulnerability with yourself, and with others.
 This practice and development of being vulnerable helps to increase feelings of trust within your relationship.

 Work on your communication: When moving through your partner yoga practice or pose, both verbal and nonverbal communication is used.
-Using both verbal and nonverbal communication may be new in your relationship, giving you both an opportunity to learn about one another’s communication styles.
+Using both verbal and nonverbal communication may be new in your relationship.
+Approaching this new situation mindfully increases an individual’s ability to read nonverbal cues [research].
 Through this understanding of your loved one, better communication will occur off the mat and transfer into your relationship.
 Communication is such a crucial aspect to relationships, trying out partner yoga may be a great way to develop it!

 Increased overall relationship satisfaction: Trying out this new (and possibly challenging) activity together is great for developing and deepening relationships.
 Taking the time out of each of your busy schedules to try out something new signifies to one another how much you value the other person.
 Sharing this physical, emotional, and meaningful experience is great for any kind of relationship.

 Poses to Try Out